Riley-D-1/Software-Assement-Task-2/Project_Documentation.md

 7. Explain the improvements that should be made in the next stage of development.

 8. Include both feature enhancements and refinements to code quality or structure.

+## Credit

+The Icon inspiration comes from https://drawsgood.itch.io/8bit-deck-card-assets.
+I made my own much smaller version that was heavily influenced by the asset.